Mrs Lee White

 I believe that children are full of curiosity and that they want to learn.
 I do not view them as passive receivers of education but as active and willing participants who have high expectations for themselves and the adults around them.
 By really listening to the children that I work with I hope to support them in a way that enables them to develop confidence in what they can do.

 I love to read books and I will be sharing the joy of reading stories with the children.
 In my free time I enjoy yoga and meditation, taking the dog for long walks, loud music and dancing.

 Mr Will Davis

-I have been teaching Yarty Class since 2013.
+I have been teaching Kingfisher Class since 2013.
 I started a career in finance before moving to Devon and completing my PGCE as an English specialist in 2011.
 I taught outdoor activities and trained as a Forest School leader before joining Kilmington.
 I try to encourage a love of the outdoors into my pupils.
-I currently teach years 2 and 3 and love seeing the children mature and grow into confident and independent young people during this time.
+I currently teach years 1 and 2 and love seeing the children mature and grow into confident and independent young people during this time.

 Miss Sammy Smith

 I first knew that I wanted to go into teaching when I went to a local primary school for my Year 10 work experience.
 After that I looked into a career in teaching further.
 When I undertook an Education ‘Unitaster’ residential at The University of St.Mark and St.John I knew for definite that this was what I wanted to do and where I wanted to go!

 In 2012 I got my offer and started at Marjon that September.
 During my time at University I had the opportunity to teach in a small rural school in East Devon, a large infant school in East London and a large school in Cornwall; I was able to teach across both KS1 and KS2.
 These experiences influenced me and shaped me into the teacher that I am today.
 Specialising in Art and Design, I am passionate about bringing creativity into the classroom, in all subjects wherever possible.